sdr-enthusiasts/gitbook-adsb-guide/useful-extras/auto-restart-unhealthy-containers.md

   * `AUTOHEAL_CONTAINER_ALL=all` to inform autoheal to monitor all containers
 * We're passing through the docker socket `/var/run/docker.sock` so that autoheal can control docker \(to restart containers\).

-Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `autoheal` container.
+Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `autoheal` container.
 You should see the following output:

 ```text
 readsb is up-to-date